PjotrBrunain/FlowFields/README.md

 (Values depicted here are the greener the cell, the higher the integration value)
 ![IntegrationField](https://github.com/PjotrBrunain/FlowFields/blob/main/Images/IntegrationField.png?raw=true)

-3. Vector Field aka FlowField
+3. Vector Field also known as FlowField
 After calculating the integration Field we go over all the cells and check which one of its neighbours has the smallest integration value.
 We then point the vector towards that cell.
 ![FlowField](https://github.com/PjotrBrunain/FlowFields/blob/main/Images/FlowField.png?raw=true)